YOGESH9139/fair-play-kit/README.md

 **Smart Contract:**
 - App ID: `748642793`
+- Veiw on Pera Explorer: [https://testnet.explorer.perawallet.app/application/748642793/](https://testnet.explorer.perawallet.app/application/748642793/)
 - View on Lora: [https://lora.algokit.io/testnet/application/748642793](https://lora.algokit.io/testnet/application/748642793)

 **Verification:**
-You can verify all contract interactions, match states, and game outcomes on-chain using the Lora explorer.
+You can verify contract interactions, match states, and game outcomes on-chain using the Lora/Pera explorer.
+(This app ID is just for giving you and idea that I am actually working with smart contracts, this still has some small bugs so you might not see much data in the explorer)

 ---